jeffreyczh/NewsSubscriptionServer/README.md

 <li>The server is implemented with socket in <em>Node.js</em></li>
 <li>It queries the database(<em>MongoDB</em>) running on another instance</li>
 <li>Log in authentication is provided</li>
-<li>Some modules for testing are also available in the folder "testModule", which may be good as a reference for you to develop this server, as well as clients related to this (The modules are implemented in node.js, though, but I think it could still be a hint for you to implement in another language/framework)</li>
+<li>Some modules for testing are also available in the folder "testModule", which may be good as a reference for you to develop this server, as well as <a href='#how-to-implement-clients'>clients</a> related to this (The modules are implemented in node.js, though, but I think it could still be a hint for you to implement in another language/framework)</li>
 <li>Any questions/suggestions/modifications are welcome</li>
 <li>:) Thank you!</li>
 </ul>